 Unfortunately, while worker’s compensation is available to injured employees, the process can be complicated.
 Insurance companies often will look for evidence that shows your fault, and many employers are fearful of their losses, thus causing them to fight diligently against these claims – even when it means causing a problematic situation for a current employee.
 Working with a workers’ compensation lawyer can help you build a strong defense for your claim.

 4 Steps to Take for a Successful Workers’ Compensation Claim

 When filing a workers’ compensation claim, working with a dependable lawyer can help make the process smooth and straightforward.
 An attorney will have experience and knowledge about the documentation and information you’ll need for the case.
 Without the help of an attorney, you can feel confused and unaware of what you don’t know.
 However, there are some things you can do to help prepare you for the process.

 File Your Claim Quickly and Accurately

 The sooner you file your claim, the more time you and your lawyer will have to gather the necessary information and evidence for your case.
 The Colorado statute of limitations states that you have to file a workers’ compensation claim within two years of the accident.
-When you file sooner, the evidence and information is often relatively easy to obtain since the event occurred only a bit prior to the filing.
+When you file sooner, the evidence and information are often relatively easy to obtain since the event occurred only a bit before the filing.